‘Baku’s promise was broken’: World decries Nagorno-Karabakh flare up

 Russia, which brokered a ceasefire in 2020 and has peacekeepers in the region, has called for an end to the fighting.

-“We are deeply concerned about the sharp escalation of the situation in Nagorno-Karabakh,” Foreign Ministry spokeswoman Maria Zakharova said at a press briefing.
+“We are deeply concerned about the sharp escalation of the situation in Nagorno-Karabakh,” Ministry of Foreign Affairs spokeswoman Maria Zakharova said at a news briefing.

 “The main thing is to prevent human casualties … the main thing is to convince Yerevan and Baku to come to the negotiating table,” Kremlin spokesman Dmitry Peskov told reporters.